Commands (commands

 scope of that command.
 Calling add

-on that command will then add a new handler, which will be filtered to that scope.
+on that command will then add a new handler, which will be filtered for that scope.
 Take a look at this example.

 myCommands